UPDATED: Mar 26, 2020

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn't influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 A recent study found that prolonged time spent sitting may contribute to earlier death.
-This is partially due to the fact that it increases the risk of cardiovascular disease.
+This is in part because it increases the risk of cardiovascular disease.
 Adults who sit for 11 or more hours a day have a 40 percent increased heath risk compared with those who sit less than four hours a day.
 Sitting most of the day can also translate to other unhealthy behaviors, such as poor fitness and nutritional choices.
 The good news is you don’t have to quit your day job if you want to keep your body healthy.
 Below are some practical tips on how to get moving while you work.